I’m bacckkkk! My two week “attempt-to-stay-off-my-computer” holiday vacation is over and I’m ready to take on the new year! My apartment got a full

 With the holidays behind us, you may be looking for a way to use up that extra almond bark (other than pretzels) – and what better way than to slather it on some apples!
 To start, I inserted a wooden stick into the tops of 3 apples, melted about 3 squares of almond bark on half-power in the microwave until melted, and then dipped each apple in.
 I like using a small, tall bowl so that I can get a deeper dunk on the apples.
 If you use a shallow bowl, you may have trouble getting the almond bark to cover the sides of the apples.
 Once dipped to your liking, let the excess bark drip off the bottom and then set on a piece of parchment paper to cool.
 Once the almond bark is just about set, gently press on the heart candy.
 If you add it too soon, the weight of the candy may make it slide off.
 If you want to be 100% safe, you can let the apples fully harden and then melt a bit more of almond bark to create “glue” to stick on the candy.
 If you go this route, you’ll want the almond bark to be slightly hardened (not runny) before dabbing it on to the back of the candy.

 Once your apples are hardened & set, you can pop each one in a grease-proof baking cup for a cute presentation!
 And while we’re talking about cute presentation – let’s not forget about these glittered wooden sticks that I won in a little Instagram contest hosted by the shop’s owner.
 Buh-bye boring popsicle sticks, hello glammed-out gorgeousness!
 Add on some red or pink sprinkles to the caramel cups and serve with a cute little spoon or wooden ice cream paddle to allow your guests to slather on the good stuff!
-And if you’re planning to gift these to your lovers, you can add on this printable “You’re As Sweet as Caramel” tag from my new shop!
+And if you’re planning to gift these to your lovers, you can add on this printable “You’re As Sweet as Caramel” tag.
 It comes as a digital download, so you can print as many as you need!

 If you’re serving these at a party, you can also put a few apple cutters on the table for an easy way to dig right in.
 (I use one similar to this.)
 Just be sure to slice the apples right before serving, otherwise they will turn brown real quick!